thycotic/dsv-docs/product/dynamic-secrets/azure.md

 # Azure Dynamic Secrets

-The Azure dynamic secrets dynamically generates temporary client id and client secret from dynamic service principal or existing application object.

-Each dynamic service principal is associated with a TTL.

-Alternatively you can set an existing service principal and a new client secret will be generated rather than a new service principal
+Azure Dynamic Secrets generate a temporary client id and client secret.
+Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
+You can generate dynamic service principal with TTL or alternatively you can set an existing service principal and a new client secret will be generated rather than a new service principal

 These are the links to Azure documentation on service principal: